ai2cm/fv3core/CONTRIBUTING.rst

    data following a unit computation.
  - `docker/` provides Dockerfiles for building a repeatable environment in which to run the core
- - external: a folder for submoduled repos that provide essential functionality
+ - `external/`: a directory for submoduled repos that provide essential functionality
  - The build system uses Makefiles following the convention of other repos within VulcanClimateModeling